Research and Development History

 The Model 845 battery is a 4 volt rechargeable lithium-ion cell of novel design only 8 mm in diameter and 4.5 mm in height.
 The cell was developed under the auspices of the National Institute of Aging to enable a new generation of hearing aids that do not require regular battery replacement.
 The battery has a design life of about 1,500 charge-discharge cycles, equivalent to the average 4 year lifetime of a hearing aid.
 It has a capacity of 10 mAh and can be discharged at rates of up to 10 mA.
 The 10 mAh capacity is sufficient to power a hearing aid for one day.
 A hearing aid based on this battery offers the advantages of: cost savings – no replacement batteries to purchase; ease of use – no small batteries to handle; safety – no small batteries swallow or insert in the ear.
 Additionally, the cell may be pulse-discharged at rates of 100-200 mA which offers the opportunity for exciting pulse power applications.

-Hazard Card: Personal Monitor for the Detection of Exposure to Hazardous Gases
+Hazard Card: Personal Monitor for Detecting Hazardous Gases

-This compact sensor was designed as a platform for detecting a variety of hazardous gases including hydrocarbons, carbon monixide, hydrogen sulfide and biological warfare agents.
+This compact sensor was designed as a platform for detecting a variety of ous gases including hydrocarbons, carbon monixide, hydrogen sulfide and biological warfare agents.

 UAV (Unmanned Aerial Vehicle)

 Developed a versatile, miniaturized system for collecting and identifying chemical and biological warfare agents from a UAV platform for the Naval Research Laboratory.